 Aside from the Rule of Law and the Constitution, whites provided Indians technology that allowed them to live longer, healthier lives.
 Today’s left-winged Indians, who spend their lives whining and complaining about whites, “stealing their country,” drive cars, wear clothes, shoes, glasses, dental implants, heart stents, and surgical steel screws holding bones together.
 They enjoy roads, phones, houses, plumbing, clean water, electricity, TV, air conditioning, carpet, beds, hospitals, ambulances, supermarkets, and a million other services, tools, gadgets, and objects that make their lives much safer, more prosperous and more fun than what their poor ancestors put up with just a few generations ago.

 Inescapably someone was going to discover America and clash with the Indians.
 Indians were lucky white Christians landed first.
 They should be thanking their weather gods for that, instead of bawling in their welfare soup and demonizing white schoolkids.

 To nit-pickers who will select various fights or court cases scattered across history as if those events ‘disprove’ the above, nobody has claimed that any system is perfect.
-In any order, there will be disagreements, fights, law cases, grievances, misgivings, legal battles and differences of opinion.
-There will always be some inefficiency, corruption, bureaucracy and red tape too because no system is flawless.
-However, it is clear from the results that Democracy and the Rule of Law are far superior to the law of the jungle, where brute force is the decider.
+In any order, there will be disagreements, fights, law cases, grievances, misgivings, legal battles, and differences of opinion.
+There will always be some inefficiency, corruption, bureaucracy, and red tape, too, because no system is flawless.
+However, it is clear from the results that Democracy and the Rule of Law are far superior to jungle law, where brute force is the decider.
 That was fine for spiders, fish, and bears, but humans are capable of much more.
-To escape stone age laws of the jungle, you need writing, courts, and the rule of law, none of which Indians possessed.
+To escape the jungle’s stone-age laws, you need writing, courts, and the rule of law, none of which Indians possessed.
 Nit-pick all you like; there has never been a better system than the one brought to America by the white tribe.